Construction and Demolition Debris Processing Facilities

 Construction and Demolition Debris Processing Facilities in New York State

-As of May 2012, there are 79 regulated (permitted) C&D processing facilities and 279 registered C&D processing facilities.
-Registered C&D processing facilities receive and process uncontaminated and unadulterated wood, recognizable uncontaminated concrete and other masonry waste (including steel or fiberglass reinforcing embedded in concrete), asphalt pavement, brick, soil or rock that has not been in contact with a spill from petroleum product, hazardous waste, or industrial waste, and that is not commingled with other solid waste.
-All other C&D processing facilities are permitted.
-Both types of C&D processing facilities are required to submit annual operating reports.
+As of January 2015, there are 85 permitted C&D debris processing facilities and 291 registered C&D debris processing facilities.
+Not included in these numbers are facilities that receive and process only land clearing debris and/or unadulterated wood, wood chips, or bark from logging operations, pulp and paper production, and wood products manufacturing.
+These facilities are exempt from regulation under Part 360.
+Registered C&D debris processing facilities receive and process uncontaminated and unadulterated wood, recognizable uncontaminated concrete and other masonry waste (including steel or fiberglass reinforcing embedded in concrete), asphalt pavement, brick, soil or rock that has not been in contact with a spill from petroleum product, hazardous waste, or industrial waste, and that is not commingled with other solid waste.
+A model waste control plan (PDF, 59KB) has been developed for registered C&D debris processing facilities to help ensure that only authorized wastes are processed at these facilities.
+All other C&D debris processing facilities must be permitted.
+Both permitted and registered C&D debris processing facilities are required to submit annual operating reports.

 Materials can be separated from C&D debris to be recycled or to be reused for a specific use if approved by the Department.
 Material that is not recovered is sent to a municipal solid waste landfill or to a C&D debris landfill.